howardcheung/auto-data-preprocessor/README.md

 - re-organizing value-of-change data with inconsistent time intervals to that with constant time intervals
 - filling in invalid values in data by interpolation
 - align data in multiple worksheets in a spreadsheet file with the same time span
+- skip rows with duplicated entries of the same time instants to avoid potential error

 This software is useful to preprocess